outrera/philtroy/README.md

 Updates:
 =======

+2017/08/02

+Finally got the day/night cycle functionality working.
+When clicking on the calendar, NPCs and Objects (will) appear in positions based on *location*.json
+I´m sure some bug will creep up, but so far it looks good.
+Currently doesn´t really do much since *location*.json values are mostly copied from day to day, but Ellie will move position going from morning to noon, so - working good enough! ;P

 2017/08/01

 Major (long overdue) reorganization of nodes and folder structure.
 Tedious job that needed to be done to make